Skip to main content

 2. Network Connectivity Checks

-Run from WDS or discovery machine:
+Run the following tests from the WDS or discovery machine.

 TestCommand / Notes

-Ping/Netstat Windows hostping HOSTNAME or IP
+Ping or netstat Windows hostping HOSTNAME or IP

 netstat HOSTNAME or IP